Multidomain spectral approach with Sommerfeld condition for the Maxwell equations

 In this paper, we use an approach similar to the mapped infinite elements \cite{ZKB79,BET92} for of a multi-domain spectral approach.
 Note that spectral methods are distinguished by their excellent approximation properties for analytical functions since the numerical error in such a case decreases exponentially with the numerical resolution.
 They are thus especially effective if the function $\epsilon(\mathbf{x},\omega)$ in (\ref{Helmholtz}) is analytical in the considered domains.
 We concentrate here on the case where this is true on concentric spheres or spheroids, for instance a spherical or spheroidal conductor in vacuum, possibly with multiple layers.
-More precisely, we consider an interior domain such that the boundary of the matter is a domain boundary, a second domain in vacuum\footnote{Experience in an astrophysical context in \cite{lorene} shows that it is numerically recommended not to match the infinite domain directly to the matter configuration, but to apply an intermediate domain.}, and a third domain with the local parameter $1/||\mathbf{x}||$ around infinity.
+More precisely, we consider a number $N_{d}+1$, $N_{d}\in \mathbb{N}$, of domains where $\epsilon$ is smooth in each of them, but in concrete examples we discuss the case of three domains, an interior domain such that the boundary of the matter is a domain boundary, a second domain in vacuum\footnote{Experience in an astrophysical context in \cite{lorene} shows that it is numerically recommended not to match the infinite domain directly to the matter configuration, but to apply an intermediate domain.}, and a third domain with the local parameter $1/||\mathbf{x}||$ around infinity.
 As in \cite{ZKB79,BET92} we split off the oscillatory term in (\ref{asym}) by writing

 and solving the equations in the compactified domain for $\tilde{E}$ which is non-oscillatory and analytical in $1/||\mathbf{x}||$ and thus ideally suited for a spectral method.